 1. The Board of Directors of the Corporation has duly adopted a resolution pursuant to Section 242 of the General Corporation Law of the State of Delaware setting forth a proposed amendment to the Third Amended and Restated Certificate of Incorporation of the Corporation and declaring said amendment to be advisable.
 The requisite stockholders of the Corporation have duly approved said proposed amendment in accordance with Section 242 of the General Corporation Law of the State of Delaware.
 The amendment amends the Third Amended and Restated Certificate of Incorporation of the Corporation as follows:

-Article IV is hereby amended to add the following paragraph immediately after the first paragraph of Article IV:
+Article IV is hereby amended by deleting the first paragraph of Article IV and replacing such paragraph with the following paragraph: